Email design best practices to encourage sharing, reading and engaging

 22. Use image alt tags - When including images, assign alt text to each in case images are blocked.
 Alt text associated with images will allow people to know what the image is, even when blocked.
 Apple’s iOS enables images to display by default, which is good news for email marketers using visuals.

-24. Keep it narrow, for mobile sake - While designing for Android, stay under 600 pixels.
-The Litmus Blog suggests that the overall size if is trimmed to between 320 and 550 pixels.
+24. Keep it narrow, for mobile sake – While designing for Android, stay under 600 pixels.
 This size requirement is specifically for non-iOS phones, because Apple devices will automatically resize the content.
+This is another reason why responsive design in email is becoming the standard.
+At Mequoda, we are now designing our newsletters to 580px for the max width with a responsive design so the email will get smaller and look good down to 320 or 300px wide.

-25. Create tappable calls to action – Your creative calls-to-action need to be eye-catching and tappable, with a minimum size of 44 x 44 points.
+25. Create tappable calls to action – Your creative calls-to-action need to be eye-catching and tappable, with a minimum size of 44 x 44 points – this includes text links.

 Email best practices include much more than just the design and rely heavily on your content.
 According to a study by eMarketer, 61% of people who subscribe to sites like Groupon say that they open all of their “daily deal” emails.
 It’s because the email provides the subscriber with a benefit.
-Your email newsletter should do the same.
+Your email newsletter should do the same, especially if it’s daily.

-First, thank you Aimee for the statistics on the Benchmark study
+First, thank you Amanda for the statistics on the Benchmark study

 Thank you Randy for the link to Anderson marketing.
 Very useful takeaways.